nodejs/nodejs.dev/src/documentation/0056-node-with-typescript/index.md

 ```
 npm install -D @types/express
 ```
-import the package and its type definations
+require the package and its type definations
 ```ts
 import express, {Request,Response,Application} from 'express';
 ```